xu-yuan1/openvino-docs/pages/documentation/openvino-plugin-developer-guide/openvino-custom-plugins.rst

 * Provides information about devices enabled by a particular backend, e.g. how many devices, their properties and so on.

-* Loads or imports :ref:`executable network <doxid-openvino_docs_ie_plugin_dg_executable_network>` objects.
+* Loads or imports :ref:`executable network <executable_network_functionality>` objects.

 In addition to the Inference Engine Public API, the Inference Engine provides the Plugin API, which is a set of functions and helper classes that simplify new plugin development:

 * header files in the ``inference_engine/src/plugin_api`` directory